Exchange traded funds, or ETFs, are the investing vogue of recent years. Global assets held by ETFs are now worth a cool $4.2 trillion.

 Moneycube explains what they’re good for, and why investment funds remain a better bet for most of our customers.

 What’s an ETF?

-An exchange-traded fund are funds traded on a stock exchange.
+Exchange-traded funds are funds traded on a stock exchange.
 They usually aim to track the performance of an index of shares or bonds.

 Cheap and simple… sometimes

 Exchange traded funds have two big things going for them.
 They can be cheap. iShares offers one which tracks the FTSE100 with a Total Expense Ratio of just 0.07%, for example.

 And ETFs can be simple, when they track a well-recognised index, and actually purchase the shares of that index.